jpedrolopesz/purosaas-multitenant/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within software, please email Joao P Loes via purosaas@hotmail.com.
+If you discover a security vulnerability within software, please email via purosaas@hotmail.com.
 All security vulnerabilities will be promptly addressed.

 ## License